Official websites use .gov

 priority claim

-An unsecured claim that is entitled to be paid ahead of other unsecured claims that are not entitled to priority status.
+An unsecured claim that is entitled to be paid ahead of other unsecured claims that are either of lower priority or not entitled to priority status.
 Priority refers to the order in which these unsecured claims are to be paid.

 proof of claim